davisjam/davisjam.github.io/auto-publications.md

 ## US Patents

+1. *Performing hierarchical provenance collection*.
+ **Davis**, Rupprecht, Bhagwat, Arnold, and Sawdon.
+ US patent, held by IBM 2021.

-1. *Testing of lock managers in computing environments*.
+2. *Testing of lock managers in computing environments*.
  Davis and **Davis**.
  US patent, held by IBM 2020.

-2. *File metadata verification in a distributed file system*.
+3. *File metadata verification in a distributed file system*.
  **Davis** and Davis.
  US patent, held by IBM 2020.

-3. *Detection of file corruption in a distributed file system*.
+4. *Detection of file corruption in a distributed file system*.
  **Davis**, Davis, and Knop.
  US patent, held by IBM 2018.